Resources 5

 Michael Todd

-..prefers photography but still works as a scientist, while doing a PhD on Masked Owls in Tasmania.
+Enjoys photography but works as an environmental manager and scientist, having completed his PhD on Masked Owls in Tasmania.
 Photography of plants, buildings, landscapes and wildlife has taken him to many places including outback Australia, Thailand and Hawaii.
 Gallery: Wildlifing

 Next: More flight images in Flight 2»